ARA 290 for Nerve Pain & Regeneration

 Benefits of ARA290

-Studies show it helps with neuropathic pain by calming overactive immune responses in nerves and even encouraging small nerve fiber regrowth (in the cornea as an example).
+Studies show it helps with neuropathic pain by calming overactive immune responses in nerves and encouraging small nerve fiber regrowth (in the cornea as an example).

 Key Points: